 Tickets for the elevator are around 60 US cents one way.

-If you are in the Da Nang or Hoi An area don’t forget to go and see Marble Mountains.
+If you are in the Da Nang or Hoi An area don’t forget to go and spend some time visiting Marble Mountains.
 It might surprise you like it did me.